 - It is said that sweet corn has an 80:20 sugar-starch ratio when harvested but within 3 days that ratio will shift to 20:80.

 - If I’m not purchasing my corn straight from the farm I will add sugar to the water to replace any sweetness that has been lost.
 I add about a half a cup of sugar for a large pot of water.

 And if all of this wasn’t enough, I also have a recipe for a delicious new take on a summer classic: Southwestern Chicken Corn Chowder!
 (Or is it “chowdah??”)

-Healthy Chicken Corn Chowder!
+Chicken Corn Chowder!

-This version is actually crazy healthy: it’s low in fat thanks to unsweetened almond milk, chicken stock and roasted chicken breasts… full of tons of veggies like onions, garlic, potatoes, squash and jalapenos… and so flavorful with zesty spices like cumin and chipotle chili pepper… and of course perfectly sweet thanks to the star of our show fresh sweet corn!
+This version is actually crazy good for you: it’s low in fat thanks to unsweetened almond milk, chicken stock and roasted chicken breasts… full of tons of veggies like onions, garlic, potatoes, squash and jalapenos… and so flavorful with zesty spices like cumin and chipotle chili pepper… and of course perfectly sweet thanks to the star of our show fresh sweet corn!
 Bowl-licking good!
 Did I mention it’s topped off with chorizo!
 It’s all sweet and spicy and downright amazing!✨

 I use fresh corn and cut it off the cob for this recipe.

 Usually I would cook the corn first and then cut off the kernels but there’s no need to cook it twice… that’s just a waste of time and it won’t turn out as tender and delicious.